lipro/lpn-doc-sphinx-primer/source/glossary/glossterms.rst

       formats including PDF, EPub, Texinfo and man.

       |reStructuredText| is extensible, and Sphinx exploits its extensible
-      nature through a number of extensions |--| for autogenerating documentation from source code, writing mathematical notation or highlighting source code, etc.
+      nature through a number of extensions |--| for auto generating documentation from source code, writing mathematical notation or highlighting source code, etc.